lrspeiser/DensityDependentMetricModel/README.md

 **Open issues.** (i) Whether a **finite plateau** $D_{\max}$ is required observationally (and, if so, at what value). (ii) Universality of $a_0$: hierarchical results and environment‑dependence. (iii) Clusters and ultra‑diffuse systems (may need residual mass such as neutrinos). (iv) Cosmological growth and CMB/BAO consistency in a relativistic completion.
 In this paper preset we adopt $D_{\max}=50$; galaxy fits and Solar bounds are empirically robust for $D_{\max}\in[30,80]$, with strong‑lensing sensitivity tested in Extended Data.
 See `docs/dmax_cap.md` for details and sweep instructions. **Falsifiability:** a decisive failure would be a requirement for $D_{\max}\gg100$ to fit strong‑lensing scales or cluster dynamics under the same mapping, or a systematic misfit of the BTFR slope/scatter under standardized selections.

+#### On minor mismatches at extreme radii (outermost points)
+- Beam smearing and asymmetric drift corrections can degrade rotation‑curve reliability at low surface brightness and large radii (inclination systematics and non‑circular motions increase fractional errors).
+SPARC files report quality flags Q; many LSB extended systems are Q=2.
+- Distance and inclination uncertainties feed directly into V_obs and can bias the outer slope by several km/s, particularly for near face‑on systems.
+- Our overlays use component rotmods and reconstruct gas surface density when _HIrad profiles are missing (documented in code logs).
+This reconstruction can affect the precise v_bar tail, but the effect on RAR Plateau overlays is modest relative to observational systematics at the farthest radii.
+- The paper preset does not tune parameters radius‑by‑radius; we scan only a0 per galaxy with a fixed gate and a finite plateau.
+Residual tensions at the last point or two are expected within the quoted error budgets and selection floors.
+We therefore refrain from ad‑hoc tweaks and disclose the floors used (σ_floor, obs_frac_sigma) and Q.

 ---

 ### Outlook — cosmological extension (separate paper)